dstore-dbap/LumberMill/README.md

 Why is it that the world never remembered the name of Johann Gambolputty de von Ausfern- schplenden- schlitter- crasscrenbon- fried- digger- dingle- dangle- dongle- dungle- burstein- von- knacker- thrasher- apple- banger- horowitz- ticolensic- grander- knotty- spelltinkle- grandlich- grumblemeyer- spelterwasser- kurstlich- himbleeisen- bahnwagen- gutenabend- bitte- ein- nürnburger- bratwustle- gerspurten- mitz- weimache- luber- hundsfut- gumberaber- shönedanker- kalbsfleisch- mittler- aucher von Hautkopft of Ulm?

 A simple log message manager in python.
 To run GambolPutty you will need Python 2.5+.
+For better performance you should run GambolPutty with pypy.
+Tested with pypy-2.0.2 and pypy-2.2.1.

-To analyze i.e. log data, this tool offers a simple approach to parse the streams using regular expressions.
+To analyze i.e. log data, this tool offers a simple approach to parse the streams using different modules, the approach being quite similar to the well known logstash.

 The different modules can be combined in any order.